thoughtspot/thoughtspot.github.io/_disaster-recovery/set-up-DR-config.md

 ## Prerequisites

 Both primary and secondary appliances must use a shared storage volume.
+Both the primary and secondary appliance must have an active running ThoughtSpot cluster.
 You can use an NAS or Samba volume for your share.
 If you choose NAS, keep in mind that too slow a volume potentially break backups or significantly slow restore performance.
 The following are good guidelines for choosing storage: